ArpitSureka/playwright-sap.dev/docs/intro.md

 **Playwright-SAP** extends Playwright with SAP‑aware locators and helpers so you can create **stable, maintainable tests** for Fiori Launchpad, UI5 and SAP WebGUI.

-No need to pay for Tricentis, Worksoft, or other costly SAP test tools — Playwright-SAP is completly free.
+No need to pay for Tricentis, Worksoft, or other costly SAP test tools — Playwright-SAP is completely free.

 ## Why it exists